 Make sure subfloor is tested for moisture first and is properly prepared.

-Since wood expands with any increase in moisture content, always leave at least a 3/8” expansion space between flooring and all walls and any other permanent vertical objects, (such as pipes and cabinets).
-This space will be covered up once you reapply base moldings around the room.
-Use wood or plastic spacers during installation to maintain this 3/8” expansion space.
+Since wood expands with any increase in moisture content, always leave at least a 3/8” expansion space between flooring and all walls and any other permanent vertical objects (such as pipes and cabinets).

 When laying flooring, stagger end joints from row to row by at least 8”.
 When cutting the last plank in a row to fit, you can use the cut-off end to begin the next row.
 If cut-off end is 8” in length or less, discard it and cut a new plank at a random length and use it to start the next row.
 Always begin each row from the same side of the room.